mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 ## Numba

-`numba` is an optimization based library that performs a huge speeds up.
+`numba` is an optimization based library that performs huge speeds up.
 It works quite well with raw for loops and `numpy` operations (therefore not `math` recommended).
 It mainly performs two ideas to speed up the code:

 - Just In Time (JIT) compilation with `@jit`: To pre-compile your function into machine code and cache its calls.
-Due to thisc ompilation part, the compiler can apply multiple optimizations.
+Due to this compilation part, the compiler can apply multiple optimizations.
 Differently to `numpy`, this one does not compile to C first, but directly to machine code.
 - Vectorize (`@vectorize` or `@guvectorize`): To create your own universal functions.